 We expect to issue our Independent Auditor's Report on the consolidated financial statements of the City upon approval of the consolidated financial statements.

-Our audit was conducted in accordance with the audit plan presented to the Finance and Corporate Services Committee on November 6, 2019.
+Our audit has been conducted in accordance with the Audit Service Plan that was presented to the Finance and Corporate Services Committee on December 14, 2020.

-This report is intended solely for the information and use of the General Committee (the "Committee"), Council, management, and others within the City and is not intended to, and should not be, used by anyone other than these specified parties.
-Accordingly, we disclaim any responsibility to any other party who may rely on it.
+This report is intended solely for the information and use of the Finance and Corporate Services Committee, management and others within the City and is not intended to be, and should not be, used by anyone other than these specified parties.

-We would like to express our appreciation for the cooperation we received from management and the employees of the City with whom we worked to discharge our responsibilities.
 We look forward to discussing this report summarizing the outcome of our audit with you and answering any questions you may have.